richardlehane/siegfried/README.md

 First release.
 Parses PRONOM signatures and performs byte matching.
 Bare bones CLI.
 Glacially slow!

-## Hacking
+## Contributing

-Have a peek at upcoming features, planned optimisations and known bugs on the [trello list](https://trello.com/b/ABXkGk6T/siegfried).
+Like Siegfried and want to get involved?
+That'd be fantastic!
+I've started to jot some notes about contributing on the [wiki](https://github.com/richardlehane/siegfried/wiki).

 ## Thanks